molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ##### <a name="dataexplorer-reports"></a>Data-explorer "Reports"
 The reports functionality is made for overriding the default instance view or to add a instances tab in the Data-explorer.
 Overriding the views or adding a tab is possible by creating a new FreemarkerTemplate entity with the right name convention.
 In this short tutorial I will show you how to achieve this.

-There are two ways to override reports:
+There are two ways to create your own reports:

 1. Overriding the default instance view.
 2. Add a instances view tabs.